methat-ruk/facee-store/docs/DEPLOYMENT.md

 ## Backend Deployment Flow

 1. Provision PostgreSQL
-2. Provision a Railway service with the root directory set to `backend`
+2. Provision a Render service with the root directory set to `backend`
 3. Add backend environment variables
 4. Run Prisma migrate deploy
 5. Run the seed once if you want demo-ready content